-■ "Logical flow"
+"Logical flow"

 Any piece of writing should carry the reader along without extraneous mental intrusions into the flow of the description.
-This is true of both non-fiction and fiction writing (avoid intrusions that interrupt the "suspension of disbelief").
+This is true of both non-fiction and fiction writing (the maxim in fiction to avoid intrusions that interrupt the "suspension of disbelief").